spuckhafte/PyBank/README.md

 # PyBank
-OO Bank using Python and Excel
+OO Bank using Python and Excel.
 Excel sheet is used as a database.